Sum-product phenomena for Ahlfors-regular sets: Introduction

 \section{Introduction}

-Sum-product phenomena is the maxim that additive and multiplicative structure find it hard to co-exist.
+The sum-product phenomenon is the maxim that additive and multiplicative structure find it hard to co-exist.
 An example of this is the result of Erd\H{o}s and Szemer\'edi \cite{erdsz}: There exists $\epsilon >0$ so that for all large enough $A \subset \Z$ we have

 In other words, finite subsets of $\Z$ cannot closely resemble rings.
-The above is now known the hold over $\R$ and the best known value of $\epsilon$ one can take is due to Rudnev and Stevens \cite{rudnev2022update}; $\epsilon = 1/3 + 2/1167.$ It is conjectured that one may take any $0< \epsilon <1,$ in other words, either the sum-set or the product-set must be almost as large as possible.
+The above is now known to hold over $\R$ and the best known value of $\epsilon$ (in print) one can take is due to Rudnev and Stevens \cite{rudnev2022update}; $\epsilon = 1/3 + 2/1167.$ (See also the recent preprint \cite{bloom} that gives a modest improvement to the work of Rudnev--Stevens).
+It is conjectured that one may take any $0< \epsilon <1,$ in other words, either the sum-set or the product-set must be almost as large as possible.

-Sum-product phenomena is now known to hold in a large variety of settings, in particular, for fractal sets.
+Sum-product phenomena are now known to hold in a large variety of settings, in particular, for fractal sets.
 Loosely stated, if $A \subset \R$ has `dimension' $s$, then one of $A+A$ or $AA$ has `dimension' `much larger' than $s.$ This problem was introduced by Katz and Tao \cite{katz2001some} as it is related to the now solved Erd\H{o}s--Volkmann ring problem \cite{erd}: are there Borel subrings of $\R$ with Hausdorff dimension strictly between $0$ and $1?.$ This was answered in the negative by Bourgain \cite{bou03} and Edgar--Miller \cite{edgar2003borel} independently.

 The Edgar--Miller paper gave a very direct and fairly elementary proof.
 Bourgain showed that the ring problem is a corollary of the so called `discretised ring theorem': For all $0 < s < 1$ there exists $\epsilon > 0$ so that if $A \subset \R$ is a finite $\delta$-separated set that resembles a fractal set \footnote{$|A| \approx \delta^{-s}, |A \cap B(x,r)| \lessapprox r^s|A|$ for all $r \geq \delta, x\in \R$ }of dimension $s,$ then